MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/direct-routing-survivable-branch-appliance.md

 ### Assign a policy to a user

-To assign the policy to individual users, you will by use the Grant-CsTeamsSurvivableBranchAppliancePolicy cmdlet.
+To assign the policy to individual users, you will use the Grant-CsTeamsSurvivableBranchAppliancePolicy cmdlet.
 This cmdlet has the following parameters:

 | Parameter| Description |
 | :------------|:-------|